swlaschin/fsharpforfunandprofit.com/_posts/2012-04-14-convenience-types.md

 }
 {% endhighlight %}

-That’s 10 lines to do the same thing as 1 line of F#.
+That's 10 lines to do the same thing as 1 line of F#.

 ## Most F# types have built-in pretty printing